-(b) Statement of Compliance
+(c) Statement of Compliance

-The financial report complies with Australian Accounting Standards, which include Australian equivalents to International Financial Reporting Standards ('AIFRS').
-The financial report, which includes the financial statements and the notes of the Company, also complies with International Financial Reporting Standards ('IFRS').
+The financial report complies with Australian Accounting Standards, which include Australian equivalents to International Financial Reporting Standards (AIFRS).
+The financial report, which includes the financial statements and the notes of the Group, also complies with International Financial Reporting Standards (IFRS).

-(c) New Standards, Interpretations and Amendments
+(d) New Standards, Interpretations and Amendments

-In the current year, the Company has adopted all of the new and revised standards, interpretations and amendments that are relevant to its operations and effective for the current reporting period.
+In the current year, the Group has adopted all of the new and revised standards, interpretations and amendments that are relevant to its operations and effective for the current reporting period.